 Be diligent about deleting or disabling logins after they no longer need to be used.
 If a login won’t be used for an extended time, such as a couple of months, you should delete or disable it, and then set it up again later when it’s needed.

-- Continuously Monitor.
+- Continuously monitor.
 Even if you take all the other steps above, your SQL Server could still be at risk of malicious entry.
-The best and final security measure involves setting up continuous monitoring software, which will help you to ensure any problems are discovered and resolved as quickly as possible.
+The best and final security measure involves setting up continuous monitoring software, which will help you ensure problems are discovered and resolved as quickly as possible.

 Best SQL Server Security Monitoring Tools